MicrosoftDocs/xamarin-docs/docs/tools/live-player/troubleshooting.md

 Occurs when the mobile device running Xamarin Live Player is not on the same network as the computer running the IDE.
 Check out the following:

-- Confirm that both the device and computer are on the same WiFi network.
+- Confirm that both the device and computer are on the same Wi-Fi network.
   - If the computer is also connected to a wired network, try unplugging the wired connection.
 - The network may be tightly secured (such as some corporate networks), blocking the ports needed by Xamarin Live Player.
 - Close the Xamarin Live Player app and restart it.